hueitan/Interesting-Things-on-GitHub/README.md

 ### HTTP status messages in Singlish lor

-Come, if u know the word **Singlish** or stay in Singapore or even watch Singapore Television/Movie ["I Not Stupid"](https://en.wikipedia.org/wiki/I_Not_Stupid), then you must be have experience get in touch with **Singlish**.
-And now Singlish is coming to the [http status messages](https://github.com/serrynaimo/http-status-singlish) liao!
+Come, if u know the word **Singlish** or stay in Singapore or even watch Singapore Television/Movie ["I Not Stupid"](https://en.wikipedia.org/wiki/I_Not_Stupid), then you must have the experience get in touch with **Singlish**.
+And now Singlish is coming to [http status messages](https://github.com/serrynaimo/http-status-singlish) liao!

 > Phua Chu Kang - **Don't play play**